confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Validates that Replicator is using SASL PLAIN with TLS to Consume from Cluster1 (MDS).

 Validates that client ID's are set correctly on Replicator.

+Validates that FIPS is in use in OpenSSL.

 ***